Hildebrand Law, P.C. mobile logo

 The Superior Court’s order was based on the inaccurate conclusion that the emails were privileged.
 In addition, Father did not establish any prejudice stemming from McCulloch’s behavior.
 As such, the Court of Appeals of Arizona vacated the order to disqualify McCulloch and remand for reconsideration.

 If you have questions about disqualifications of an attorney in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.